cosentid1/Snake-Game/README.md

 # Snake-Game

-This project is a recreation of the classic snake arcade game.
+This project is a redesign of the classic snake arcade game.
 The player controls a snake that grows longer as it consumes food.
 The game ends if the snake collides itself.
 The game's code was written in C++.

 ## Design Overview
 This project attemtped to use the principles of a finite state machine and object orioneted programming to make the code as efficient as possible.
 There are many different files found within this project to help with code organization: